 Settling into a new country can be an exciting, but sometimes daunting experience.
 With support from the Irish Government’s Department of Foreign Affairs and Trade’s Emigrant Support Programme, the IIIC offers services that help individuals and families safely transition into American society.

-Whether newcomers or long-time residents of the US, we welcome low income immigrants in need, offering them care and support in an environment free of judgment.
+Whether newcomers or long-time residents, we welcome immigrants in need, offering them professional care in a supportive environment.

 Substance abuse prevention and recovery

 Wellness Services at the IIIC is committed to helping those who struggle with substance abuse, both individuals and families.
 We can provide assessment, referrals and in-house counseling, case management that focus on education, sobriety planning, and support.
 We also run workshops with local partners, such as The Allston-Brighton Substance Abuse Task Force and the Laboure Center in South Boston, focused on prevention and help for those facing addiction in their lives.

 Our team can help you determine the best level of care, whether it be detox, day programs, AA/Smart Recovery, and/or counseling here at the center.
 We are happy to collaborate with primary care doctors, local hospitals, and self-help groups to help you create the best recovery plan for your needs.

 We also run workshops with local partners, such as The Allston-Brighton Substance Abuse Task Force and the Laboure Center in South Boston, focusing on prevention and help for those facing addiction in their lives.

 Suicide is a distressing trend in the Irish community, both here and in Ireland, and we are committed to providing preventative services and support to those affected by this pain and loss.